 Vast, unique and distant Russia is a real mystery to foreign travelers.
 To break the common stereotypical vision of always snowy frigid Russia with wild bears roaming the streets, we have put together a list of recommendations which will be real life-savers when packing your luggage.

 Below you can find answers to common questions, information about climate, weather, and currency, as well as advice on what to bring with you to Russia when traveling, how to avoid unpleasant surprises and blend in with the locals.

 But if you want to learn more about the culture and history of Russia, watch as our rep Vera presents you with the most interesting facts ➔

 Your wardrobe for a trip to Russia will vary greatly depending on the season.
 Summers in Russia are quite hot, although short.
 So if you are traveling in the summer, it is best to bring clothes you normally wear in the summer.
 Nevertheless, a sweater or light jacket will also be handy as evenings may be a bit chilly.

 Comfortable walking shoes or sneakers are a must, so keep in mind that guided tours imply walking as well when packing.
-If you are planing to visit an opera or a theater pack something classy but not too fancy (tuxedos or evening gowns are not at all necessary).
+If you are planning to visit an opera or a theater pack something classy but not too fancy (tuxedos or evening gowns are not at all necessary).